jeetgoyal80/finance-dashboard-backend/README.md

 - `isDeleted`
 - `deletedAt`

-This model supports both operational record management and analytical aggregation.
+This model supports both the operational side of the system and the analytics layer built on top of it.

 ### Filtering, Search, and Pagination